Clinical Microbiology Short Essay Question And Answers

 E.gingivalis Morphology:

-• It is a small amoeba measuring 10 – 20 (m in diameter and is actively motile by multiple pseudopodia.
+• It is a small amoeba measuring 10 – 20 (μm in diameter and is actively motile by multiple pseudopodia.

-• It has the only trophozoite stage and there is no cystic phase.
+• It has the only trophozoite stage, and there is no cystic phase.

 • It contains

-• Nucleus is spherical
+• The nucleus is spherical

 • Central karyosome.